Simhyeon/gdmarp/README.md

 It is okay to not 'init' a directory, however there are several fixed rules.

 - Main file should be called **'index.md'**
-- Files you want to include should in located in directory named **'inc'**
+- Files you want to include should be located inside of a directory named **'inc'**
-- Built pptx file is always saved in directory named build and will be made if not existent.
+- Built pptx or pdf files are always saved in directory named 'build' and the directory will be created if not existent.
-- use --no-default option to prevent unexpected error if not initiated
+- use --no-default option to prevent unexpected error if the directory was not initiated.

 Other than that you can call compile commands regardless of init command usage.
-However you cannot use csv, style macro or text macro without m4\_ext folder.
+However you cannot extension macros.

-I recommend at least copy m4\_ext folder into desired location.
+I recommend at least copy m4\_ext folder into desired location to utilize frequently used macros.

 ### Basic syntax